A Guide to Construction Site Drone Mapping and Analysis

 After the flight, the images are uploaded to a cloud-based processing platform or drone mapping software.
 This is where the real heavy lifting happens.
 Our mapping tool finds thousands of identical spots in the pictures that overlap.
 From these spots, it builds a really precise 3D model of the entire place.

 From this central model, several different data products are generated.
 These include the orthomosaic map, 3D models you can view from any angle, and digital surface models that show terrain elevation.
-This stage typically takes a few hours to a day, depending on the project size, providing a complete unified reality model.
+This stage typically takes a few hours to a day, depending on the project’s size, and provides a complete, unified reality model.

 Step 4: Analyzing the Data for Insights